 Working in a high-stakes environment where a bug could literally cost us money in seconds changed how I approach software development.
 There was no “fix it later.”
 The code had to be robust, the error handling had to be graceful, and the logging had to be forensic.

-We successfully automated a strategy that generated consistent revenue.
+We built a system that supported a strategy generating consistent revenue.
 But beyond the profit, Brobot was a masterclass in risk management, system architecture, and the complexities of financial data pipelines.
-It proved that with the right abstraction and architecture, a small team can build systems that compete in the most competitive markets in the world.
+It proved that with the right tooling and architecture, a small team can operate effectively in some of the most competitive markets in the world.